 Cyclic vomiting syndrome

-The cause of cyclic vomiting syndrome is unknown, but the bouts of vomiting that characterize the condition can be triggered by:
+The cause of cyclic vomiting syndrome is unknown.
+But the bouts of vomiting that characterize the syndrome can be triggered by:

 Cyclic vomiting syndrome can cause these complications: